jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

 The memory layout is completely equivalent to the original one regarding cell storage and pointers, and has no performance impact, it only increases storage efficiency.

+## Update and new algorithm: Jigsaw

+The actions mentioned in the previous sections have already been integrated into RAGE1.
+But now, a new algorithm called JIGSAW has been designed, which is described below.

+The algorithm is called JIGSAW because it follows a strategy similar to the one I use for solving jigsaw puzzles:

+- I start to try matching a couple of pieces, then try to connect one more, and one more...

+- When I cannot find new ones to connect, I start over with a new couple of pieces, connect some more one by one...

+- At a point I have several "big" pieces which can be connected between them, until after a few iterations (or hundreds of iterations :-) I have my puzzle finished.

+- As you can see the previous method is recursively described, since the big pieces (formed by individual pieces) can be treated again as pieces for matching, and so on until the whole puzzle is matched.

+A similar algorithm can be followed for our problem:

+- The minimal pieces are the 8-byte sequences that compose our cell tiles

+- The "matching" rules for them are overlapping byte sequences to the left or to the right of the sequence, with other sequences.

+- The matching has a twist, since there may be overlaps of distinct length for a given sequence, so the "best" ,atch is defined to be the longest match

+- The "big pieces" of our "puzzle" are the overlapping 8-byte sequences, which are then compressed (when "matched") to the minimum possible length (as it is already done in the previous algorithms).

+- And so for the next iteration, our pieces are the matched pieces of the previous iterations.

+So on a practical side, the algorithm described before can be implemented as
+follows:

+Inputs:

+- A raw byte-arena, which contains the original 8-byte sequences, one after another (the raw tile data)

+- A list of offsets into that arena (which represent pointers to each tile's data)

+Outputs:

+- A deduplicated byte-arena, which contains bytes rearranged in such a ways that all the original byte sequences pointed to by the original pointers are maintained.
+This deduplicated arena _always_ has less bytes than the original one, by design

+- A list of offsets into the deduplicated arena, such that the Nth pointer in the input and the output point to a place in their respective arenas that contain the same 8 consecutive bytes

+Steps:

+- Create indexes for all prefixes that exist in the 8-byte cells, of length 8, 7, 6, 5, 4, 3, 2, 1 bytes.
+Add each cell to a list associated to the
+  prefix in each of the different length indexes.
+(PREFINDEX)

+- Create indexes for all suffixes that exist in the 8-byte cells, of length 8, 7, 6, 5, 4, 3, 2, 1 bytes.
+Add each cell to a list associated to the
+  suffix in each of the different length indexes.
+(SUFINDEX)

+- Start comparing prefixes